Privacy seal: European Union

 The European Union has strict regulations for privacy unlike the United States and also needs to ensure the compliance of multiple countries rather than just one.
 As a result, many American based privacy seal services are used only for their complain resolution services.

 EuroPrise (started in 2003) is an EU funded project which serves as the main privacy seal service in Europe.
 Starting in 2009, it has been controlled by the Independent Centre for Privacy Protection Schleswig-Holstein (ULD) which is a German data protection agency.
+It was later converted into a dedicated company EuroPriSe Cert GmbH.
 Each EuroPrise seal includes the country of the certification body (company being certified), a unique certification number, and the expiration date.
 European Multi-channel and Online Trade Association (EMOTA) also has a trust seal geared towards European e-commerce, however it cannot be displayed alone.
 It needs to be placed next to an accredited e-Commerce trust seal.
 They are also not solely privacy focused.
 Privacy and data protection is just one of their requirements for qualification.

+The European General Data Protection Regulation (GDPR) provides legal basis for the adoption of official European Data Protection Seals under Art.
+42 and 43 GDPR.
+In October 2022, the European Data Protection Board officially approved Europrivacy criteria to serve as official European Data Protection Seal for data controllers and processors under Art.
+42 GDPR.
+In March 2024, the European Acreditation forum approved Europrivacy for accreditation at European level, in conformity with Art.
+43 GDPR.
+In June 2024, the first official European Data Protection Seal has been delivered to a company in Luxembourg.
+Europrivacy is managed by the European Centre for Certification and Privacy in Luxembourg and is made available for free to qualified certification bodies.
+It is supported by an ecosystem of academics, research centres, and service providers.